Alathur Srinivasa Iyer

 Alathur Srinivasa Iyer (1911-1980), born in Tamil Nadu, was an Indian vocalist.

+Srinivasa Iyer was born to Angarai Sankara Sroudigal and Lakshmi Ammal at Ariyalur village as one of 12 siblings.
+His younger brother A. S. Panchapakesa Iyer was also a teacher and publisher of music.

-Together with Alathur Sivasubramania Iyer, he formed the successful duo known as the Alathur Brothers (though the two were not in fact brothers).
+A student of Alathur Venkatesa Iyer, Srinivasa gave his first performances when he was ten years old.
+Together with Venkatesa Iyer's son Sivasubramania Iyer, he formed the successful duo known as the Alathur Brothers.
 He was awarded the Madras Music Academy's Sangeetha Kalanidhi in 1965.
-A student of Alathur Venkatesa Iyer, Srinivasa gave his first performances when he was ten years old.
 From 1944 to 1968, he was a court musician for the Maharajah of Travancore.

-He lived longer than his partner, Alathur Sivasubramania Iyer, and performed many solo concerts after the death of Sivasubramania Iyer.
+After the death of his musical partner, Alathur Sivasubramania Iyer, Srinivasa Iyer continued his concert career as a solo performer.